xcsp3team/XCSP3-Java-Tools/README.md

 A C++ parser is available in its own [repository](https://github.com/xcsp3team/XCSP3-CPP-Parser).

+1. Documentation

 Information about XCSP3 can be found at www.xcsp.org.

 For details about these tools, see the documents referenced below.

-# XCSP3-Java-Parser
+## XCSP3-Java-Parser

 See the miniguide in file [`parserJava1-2.pdf`](doc/parserJava1-2.pdf).

-# XCSP3-Java-Solution-Checker
+## XCSP3-Java-Solution-Checker

 See the miniguide in file [`checkerJava1-0.pdf`](doc/checkerJava1-0.pdf).

-# MCSP3 (modeler), Release Candidate
+## MCSP3 (modeler), Release Candidate

 See the miniguide in file [`modelerReleaseCandidateV1.pdf`](doc/modelerReleaseCandidateV1.pdf).

-# Obtaining Binary and Sources of XCSP3 Tools
+1. Obtaining Binary and Sources of XCSP3 Tools

 ## Referring to a Maven Artifact (Release)